 www.scotchhillfarm.com

-Scotch Hill Farm has been a CSA farm growing healthy food for 15 years.
-We are located 30 miles south of Madison midway between Janesville and Monroe.
-On our family farm we grow over 100 varieties of vegetables including heirlooms.
-We have been transitioning 25 additional acres to organic and are applying for organic certification in 2009.
-Our dairy goats, sheep, and poultry enjoy organic feed and pasture.
-We offer family shares, double shares for large families, flower shares and fall shares.
+Our dairy goats, sheep, and poultry enjoy organic feed and several acres of pasture.
+We offer family shares, double shares for large families, flower shares and fall shares, delivered with a hybrid SUV and trailer.
 Farm pick-up shares are discounted.
-Weekly newsletters always include recipes and news from the farm.
+Regular newsletters include recipes and news from the farm.
 Members are welcome to visit and participate in farm events including our weed, wine and cheese parties.
-Our farmstead milk soap can be ordered and delivered with your share along with yogurt, cheese and other items during the season.
+Our farmstead milk soap can be ordered and delivered with your share, along with yogurt, cheese, eggs and other farmstead foods from neighboring farms during the season.
 Visit our website for prices and delivery locations.
+We are longtime steering committee members of the state-line Collaborative Regional Alliance for Farmer Training and Farm Beginnings programs.

 Blue Strom & Skye Zitkus